diqidoq/playa/README.md

 + press ` CTRL+C ` to simply quit the play queue
 + skipping not supported yet (@TODO)

-[!] if FFmpeg or mplayer is not installed, the player falls back to sox, which doesn't support non audio files.
+[!]
+If FFmpeg or mplayer is not installed, PLAYA falls back to sox, which doesn't support non audio files and requires lame and libsox-fmt-mp3 installed to play mp3.

 ## Contribute